razor-network/docs-v2/docs/stake.md

     docker exec -it razor-go razor import

+Staker needs to import the list of endpoints using `importEndpoints` command"

+    docker exec -it razor-go razor importEndpoints

 Fund this account with sFUEL and RAZOR tokens to start participating in the network.

 You can use the full commands (stake) or the short form (s) as shown below.